openbullet/openbullet2-docs/docs/proxies/check-proxies.md

 At the top you can *schedule* the start of the job, for example you could set it up to start the job in 2 hours, or at a specific time of a specific day.

-Select the number of *bots*, which says how many proxies will be checked at the same time.
+Select the number of *bots*, which determines how many proxies will be checked at the same time.
 The more bots you set, the faster the proxies will be checked, but you should note that with a high number of bots, your line will be contended between many concurrent connections, so the resulting ping of proxies may result in a higher value than it actually is.

-The *timeout* is used to set the amount of milliseconds after which a proxy is deemed too slow and marked as *Not Working*.
+The *timeout* is used to set the amount of milliseconds after which a proxy is deemed to be too slow and marked as *Not Working*.

 After this, select the *proxy group* that you want to check.
 You can also select *All* if you want to check all proxies in the database.